-245 ACAPS, 'Humanitarian Implications of Violence in Northern and Central Iraq', Briefing Note, 4 September 2014,
+233 ACAPS, 'Humanitarian Implications of Violence in Northern and Central Iraq', Briefing Note, 4 September 2014, p.4,

-&lt;sup>246 ACAPS, 'Humanitarian Implications of Violence in Northern and Central Iraq', Briefing Note, 4 September 2014,
+234 ACAPS, 'Humanitarian Implications of Violence in Northern and Central Iraq', Briefing Note, 4 September 2014, p.4,

-OCHA, 'Situation report No.13 (20 September - 26 September 2014), http://reliefweb.int/report/iraq/iraq-idpcrisis-situation-report-no-13-20-september-26-september-2014-enarku, date accessed: 10 October 2014 OCHA, 'Situation report No.13 (20 September - 26 September 2014), http://reliefweb.int/report/iraq/iraq-idpcrisis-situation-report-no-13-20-september-26-september-2014-enarku, date accessed: 10 October 2014
+235 OCHA, 'Situation report No.13 (20 September - 26 September 2014), http://reliefweb.int/report/iraq/iraq-idp-crisis-situation-report-no-13-20-september-26-september-2014- between communities which had experienced civil unrest and displacement.

-- points.
-The source further noted that persons travelling 'back and forth' between KRI and territory held by ISIL were also refused entry, although the letter did not clarify the ethnicity of such persons. - 2.5.39 Providing a first hand account of the situation on the ground, the Washington Post in a report from the town of Gwer, dated August 2014 (south of Erbil city on the border of Ninewa), highlighted the increase in ethnic tensions between communities which had experienced civil unrest and displacement.
 According to the source, Sunni Arab residents were being barred from returning to the town because of Kurdish concerns that local Sunni Arab populations were sympathetic to ISIL.
+Commenting on the growing distrust between Sunni and Kurdish communities in the town of Gwer, the report observed:

+OCHA, 'Situation report No.13 (20 September - 26 September 2014),

+237 Letter from the British Embassy Baghdad, 'Internal movement/civil documentation and access to essential services in host communities', 4 December 2014, Annex P

-Commenting on the growing distrust between Sunni and Kurdish communities in the town of Gwer, the report observed: - "The Arabs here stabbed us in the back, and now they are threatening us" from the villages nearby, a Kurdish intelligence officer, Ahmed Hawleri, said from the front-line district of Gwer. ...
+"The Arabs here stabbed us in the back, and now they are threatening us" from the villages nearby, a Kurdish intelligence officer, Ahmed Hawleri, said from the front-line district of Gwer. ...
 About 30 miles from the city of Irbil, Gwer offers a glimpse into how the fighting has intensified the ethnic divide in some communities.
 The town was a diverse community of roughly 10,000 before Islamic State gunmen seized it on Aug.
 7. Arabs and Kurds had lived side by side despite tensions that lurked beneath the surface. ...
-Now the desolate landscape of shuttered shops and toppled power lines is a military and ethnic fault line." - 2.5.40 Citing a first-hand account of a locally displaced Sunni Arab from Gwer, the report explained: 'Raed Ibrahim Abdullah is a resident of Gwer but now lives in a tent on the militant-ruled front line.
+Now the desolate landscape of shuttered shops and toppled power lines is a military and ethnic fault line."

+9.2.23 Citing a first-hand account of a locally displaced Sunni Arab from Gwer, the report explained: 'Raed Ibrahim Abdullah is a resident of Gwer but now lives in a tent on the militant-ruled front line.
 He said he was not a supporter of the Islamic State.
 "I don't want electricity; I don't want water," he said in a telephone interview.
 "I just want to go home."
 The report went on to document accounts of ethnically motivated violence in the mixed town of Makhmour: